 COVID-19 Surgery Statement

-At the moment our primary aim is to reduce the amount of footfall in to the surgery.
-We will be doing the majority of our consultations via phone or video calling.
+Our primary aim is to reduce the amount of footfall in to the surgery.
+We will be doing many of our consultations via phone or video calling.
 For video calling to work you will need a smart phone and the surgery will need to have a current mobile number for you.
 Please ensure the PCA team member you speak to has your current number.

 If you feel you require medical attention please ring the surgery on 01745 350680 for our PCA team to arrange for a clinician to contact you.
-If the clinician advises you to come to the Surgery for a face to face consultation, please come through the gates in the Surgery car park and use the intercom by the door.
-Please be aware that whilst in the surgery, a face covering will need to be worn at all times.
+If the clinician advises you to come to the Surgery for a face to face consultation, please come through the gates in the Surgery car park.
+Please be aware that whilst in the surgery, a fluid-resistant face mask will need to be worn at all times.
 A receptionist will then ask for your details, determine who your appointment is with and arrive you on the system.
-When the receptionist opens the doors, please make your way directly to the seating area following the social distancing measures we have put in place.
+On entering the surgery, please make your way directly to the seating area following the social distancing measures we have put in place.

 Please be aware that we do not take repeat prescription requests over the phone.
 Your prescription can be ordered using our online ordering service, My Health Online or via your local pharmacy.